rollator3000/Further_Education/Die_komplette_SQL Masterclass_Vom_Anfänger_zum_Profi/Notes.md

 # (4) MANAGE DATA
 ## INSERT INTO
-Put new data permanently into existing data.
+Put new data permanently into existing data - if 'TABLE' had an 3rd column the added row would contain NULL.

 	INSERT INTO TABLE (col1, col2)
 		VALUES('LOL', 1312)

 ## UPDATE
 Update data values - einzelne values or whole columns & rows Reihen & Spalten.